raspy135/Qun-mk2/README.md

 REC + [1-3, 7,8] | Select recording track.
 A,B,C are mono tracks.
 Press 7, 8 for stereo recording.
 7=A(Left)+B(Right), 8 = B+C. When you do stereo recording, you may want to set pan to left and right for the selected stereo tracks.
 SHIFT + REC + B[1-3] | Load WAV file to looper track A, B or C. Importing WAV file to the looper section for detail.
 PARAM + [1-3] | Mute track
-PARAM + NO | Toggle Extra processing
+PARAM + NO | Toggle Extra Processing
 SHIFT + LOOPER STOP | Delete all track recordings in the current scene, reset recording length REC + NO | CUT Looper track
 REC + OK | PASTE Looper track